expfactory/expfactory-python/doc/source/getting-started.rst

 Battery Generation
 ''''''''''''''''''
 A battery of experiments is a selection of experimental paradigms that are presented in sequence.
 In the psiturk experiment infrastructure, a battery would coincide with a single folder that contains a custom setup to run many different tasks for a single HIT.
-We have made it easy to select one or more experiments from http://www.github.com/psiturk/psiturk-experiments, merge them into a `psiturk battery <http://www.github.com/psiturk/psiturk-battery>`_, and deploy in a `virtual machine <http://www.github.com/psiturk/psiturk-vm>`_.
+We have made it easy to select one or more experiments from http://www.github.com/expfactory/efactory-experiments, merge them into a `efactory battery <http://www.github.com/expfactory/efactory-battery>`_, and deploy in a `virtual machine <http://www.github.com/expfactory/efactory-vm>`_.

 0. Install psiturk
 ..................
 Before getting started, you should familiarize yourself with [psiturk](https://psiturk.org/quick_start/).
 Likely you will be interested in setting up an experiment on your local machine, and so you should follow the installation instructions and go through the entire demo to make sure things are working properly.

-1. Install psiturk-python
+1. Install efactory-python
 .........................
-Psiturk-python is the controller of all pieces of this infrastructure.
+efactory-python is the controller of all pieces of this infrastructure.
 You can install it with pip:

 ::

-      pip install git+git://github.com/psiturk/psiturk-python.git
+      pip install git+git://github.com/expfactory/efactory-python.git

 This will install the module so that you can use its functions in your own scripts, for example:

 ::

-     from psiturkpy.battery import generate
+     from efactory.battery import generate

 and also place an executable, `psyturkpy` in your bin folder.